14th Armored Division (United States): CCR Rifle Company

 As a result of the shortage of infantry replacements which the European Theater was facing in late 1944, a call for volunteers was distributed throughout the communication zone for those willing to retrain as infantry replacements.
 This call was accepted by over 4,000 African American soldiers serving in support units.
 By 1 February 1945, 2,800 of these volunteers received orders to report to a retraining center where they received basic instruction in infantry skills and tactics.
 In March 1945, the first contingent of soldiers, organized into 12 platoons, were assigned to the 7th Army which organized them into three companies of four platoons each.
 They were organized as 7th Army Provisional Rifle Companies 1, 2 and 3 and then assigned to the 12th Armored Division.
 In late March, the last contingent of four additional platoons were assigned to 7th Army which organized them as the 7th Army Provisional Rifle Company 4 and then assigned them to the 14th Armored Division.

 This 240-man company was assigned to the division without a command and control element, the division was also required to staff, arm and equip it.
 The division, with the assistance of Corps and Army support, was able to provide the company with its basic needs for future operations.
 Initially, the company was attached to the 19th Armored Infantry Battalion but it was then reassigned to CCR where it became known as the CCR Rifle Company.
+The troops came without officers and the 14th had to provide it with officers and non-commissioned officers.
 This outfit was mainly employed as an attachment to the 25th Tank Battalion.
 The company's first combat engagement took place near Lichtenfels, but it was near Bayreuth that the company received the accolade of approval from those that fought within the 14th Armored Division.
 In small platoon-size actions, CCR Rifle fought their way into Gottsfeld and Creussen helping to secure the towns.
 The company, when employed in less than company size, performed well.
 When employed as a company, the results were less satisfactory.
 This was a result of the way in which the companies were formed and trained, as platoons and not as a company.
 The unit remained with the division when it was reassigned to 3rd Army and ended the war with the 14th Armored.
 It was disbanded on 4 June 1945.